haxsaw/hikaru/docs/key-functions.rst

 get_clean_dict()
 ****************

-All hikaru model classes are Python dataclasses, which can automatically be rendered to a dict.
+All Hikaru model classes are Python dataclasses, which can automatically be rendered to a dict.
 However, the resultant dict will contain every attribute of every object, even optional ones that weren't provided values (they will have None).
 The ``get_clean_dict()`` function takes that dict and prunes out all None values it contains, returning a minimal dict that represents the state of the object.
-This also is currently a one-way trip, but future releases will enable round-trips back to hikaru objects.
+This also is currently a one-way trip, but future releases will enable round-trips back to Hikaru objects.